Murder of Rolan Adams: Societal outcomes and related incidents

-The black American activist, Reverend Al Sharpton, came to London to hold a meeting in support of the Adams family.
-However, the fascist British National Party (BNP) used the situation to their advantage and marched through Thamesmead and attacked the meeting.
-Reverend Sharpton's efforts were met with mixed responses from local black rights activists.
-It also brought more media attention to Rolan's murder.
+The black American activist Reverend Al Sharpton came to London to hold a meeting in support of the Adams family.
+However, the BNP used the situation to their advantage, marched through Thamesmead, and attacked the meeting.
+Sharpton's efforts were met with mixed responses from local black rights activists, but brought more media attention to Rolan's murder.

-The UK Parliament responded later to Rolan's murder by bringing up a motion on his behalf on February 16, 1993.
-This motion was an effort to send condolences to his family and also to start discussion for a memorial for victims of racial violence.
+The UK Parliament responded later to the murder by bringing up a motion on his behalf on 16 February 1993.
+This was an effort to send condolences to his family and to start a discussion concerning a memorial to victims of racial violence.
 No amendments were officially submitted as a result.

-Two years after the death of Rolan Adams, the death of another black youth, Stephen Lawrence, happened on 22 April 1993.
+Other racially motivated murders of youth in southeast London during this period drew comparisons from the public to Rolan's murder.
+In July 1992, Rohit Duggal, a 16-year-old British Asian boy, was stabbed to death outside a kebab shop on Well Hall Road by a white youth; the attack was believed to be racially motivated and triggered protests in the area against the British National Party.
+The death of another black youth, Stephen Lawrence, happened on 22 April 1993.
 He and his friend, Duwayne Brooks, were together that afternoon and were headed home.
-They arrived at the bus stop in Well Hall road at about 10:30pm.
-Stephen went to check to see if the bus was coming and he was in a position where he was standing in the middle of the entrance of Dickson road.
-Duwayne was standing between Dickson road and the roundabout when he saw a group of five or six white youths.
+They arrived at the bus stop in Well Hall Road at about 10:30 pm.
+Stephen went to check to see if the bus was coming, and he was in a position where he was standing in the middle of the entrance of Dickson Road.
+Duwayne was standing between Dickson Road and the roundabout when he saw a group of five or six white youths.
 He asked Stephen if he saw the bus coming.
 One of the white youths heard something Duwayne said and shouted, "what, what nigger?"
 The group then proceeded to run towards Duwayne and Stephen.
 At this time, either one or more of the white youths stabbed Stephen twice.
 Durwayne called out to Stephen to run and follow him.
 He ran towards Shooters Hill and Stephen managed to get on his feet and run over one hundred yards to the point where he collapsed.
 Stephen had stab wounds on both sides of his body, on the chest and arm, to a depth of about five inches.
 Both stab wounds had severed axillary arteries.
 His death had several similarities to Rolan's but was more widely publicized.